British Chinese: COVID-19 pandemic

 On 12 February 2020, Sky News reported that some British Chinese said they were facing increasing levels of racist abuse during the COVID-19 pandemic.
-It was recorded that hate crimes against British Chinese people between January and March 2020 tripled the amount of hate crimes in the previous two years in the UK.
+It was recorded that hate crimes against British Chinese people between January and March 2020 tripled the number of hate crimes in the previous two years in the UK.
 According to the London Metropolitan Police, between January and June 2020, 457 race-related crimes were committed against British East and Southeast Asians.

 Verbal abuse has been one of the common forms of racism experienced by British Chinese.
 Just before the lockdown in February 2020, British Chinese children recalled experiences of fear and frustration due to bullying and name calling in their schools.
 According to a June 2020 poll, 76% of British Chinese had received racial slurs at least once, and 50% regularly received racial slurs, a significantly higher frequency than experienced by any other racial minority.

 Racism during the pandemic has also impacted a number of Chinese-owned business, especially within the catering business, as well as an increase in violent assaults against British East and Southeast Asians.

 British Chinese have sought ways to support one another, especially in response to racism coming out of the pandemic.
 A grassroots group known as Britain's East and Southeast Asian Network was formed to promote positive representation of the community in the UK.
 Religious groups have also offered a source of solidarity, such as through British Chinese churches and mainstream churches like the Church of England, the latter through the group The Teahouse.

 Socioeconomics

 Since the relatively elevated immigration of the 1960s, the Chinese community has made rapid socioeconomic advancements in the UK over the course of a generation.
 There still exists a segregation of the Chinese in the labour market, however, with a large proportion of the Chinese employed in the Chinese catering industry.
-Overall, as a demographic group, the British Chinese are well-educated and earn higher incomes when compared to other demographic groups in the UK.
-The British Chinese also fare well on many socioeconomic indicators, including low incarceration rates and high rates of health.
+Overall, as a demographic group, the British Chinese are well-educated and hold the highest records of academic attainment, least likely to receive any welfare support from the government (including social housing) and earn higher incomes when compared to other demographic groups in the UK.
+The British Chinese also fare well on many socioeconomic indicators, including the lowest arrest and incarceration rates, the lowest school suspension rates, higher proportions in high socio-economic jobs and high rates of health.
+Despite this, the Chinese are amongst the most likely ethnicity in the UK to endure racism and face-to-face discrimination.
+They also hold lower rates of home ownership and are the second least wealthy among major British ethnic groups.
+In the three-year period to 2022/23, 45% of children in households from a Chinese ethnic group were experiencing child poverty after housing costs.